 This shrubby plant (ht 1.2m) is often called goldfussia and is found in many old gardens.
-I have previously referred to it as Strobilanthes anisophyllus but this appears to be incorrect now and it is known botanically as Strobilanthes persicifolia.
+I have previously referred to it as Strobilanthes anisophylla but this appears to be incorrect now and it is known botanically as Strobilanthes persicifolia.
 A member of the broad Acanthaceae family, it thrives in the Sydney climate.
 Its slim, pointed leaves take on attractive dark purple tints when grown in full sun, which can provide good foliage contrasts with other plants; however, it will also grow and flower in shaded areas of the garden.
 It copes well with dry conditions.